shoubhikraj/water-order/INSTALL.md

 On Windows, there are multiple versions of C runtimes (static, dynamic, debug etc.).
 Make sure that chemfiles is build against the same runtime.
 For the release build of chemfiles, the dynamic multithreaded (/MD) runtime is linked to.
 When linking to the chemfiles library, also use the /MD flag (you will get linker errors or runtime errors if you try otherwise).

-Water_order should also compile with other compilers, the only thing to make sure is that chemfiles is built with the same compiler, and that C++ exception handling is enabled.
+Note that as of now, chemfiles cannot be built with Intel Classic C/C++ or Intel LLVM C/C++ on Windows, so Visual C/C++ is the only compiler that is usable here.
+You can try the clang-cl provided by Visual Studio and see if it works.